PrincetonUniversity/Athena-Cversion/AthenaDocsCylInput.md

 	  return rho0*omega0*pow(x1,1.0-q);
 	}

-Then to initialize the momentum in the \phi-direction, we set
+Then to initialize the momentum in the $\phi$-direction, we set

 	pG->U[k][j][i].M2 = avg1d(M2,pG,i,j,k);